The Local Guys Logo

 Emergency Preparedness: Establish emergency procedures for electrical incidents, including fires or electrical shocks.
 Conduct drills and ensure that staff and students are aware of evacuation routes, emergency contacts, and the use of fire extinguishers or other safety equipment.

-Testing and tagging appliances and other electrical equipment in schools is important.
+Testing and tagging appliances and other electrical equipment in schools is important to maintain electrical compliance and meet safety regulations.
 By regularly inspecting electrical appliances, you create a culture of safety and awareness for your staff.
 If you need help, feel free to contact The Local Guys – Test and Tag Stuart.

 We Service